 Our user id is: skipwhite, and our store name is whiteperformance1.
 You may have noticed other sellers using a similar name offering similar products.
 These other sellers have capitalized on our name as we see it, and many customers searching for us will inadvertently find them, thinking we are one in the same company.
 There is only one "Skip White."
 We are the original premier seller under this name since approximately 2003.
 We have no other names, nor are we associated with any other company regardless of the similarity in the name or location.
 Our official company name is Skip White Performance.
 Please see the article in the lower part of this ad for a more detailed explanation.

-We also have these heads setup for use with hyd. roller cams.
-See our other listings. # BRAVO-274
+We also have these heads setup for use with hyd. flat tappet cams.
+See our other listings. # BRAVO-272

 These heads are not suitable on 396, 427 or 454 engines that have compression below 10.5:1 Calculate your compression ratio before purchasing.
 These heads are well suited on 496 and larger bbc engines.
 The compression required would be 10:1 or higher.
 Slightly less would be ok.

 The Bravo 335 bbc rectangular port heads are perfect for 454, 496, 540 and 572 street/strip engines.
-These are what we now use on our 505 and 555 bbc engines.
-They produced 735 hp with our Comp 575 lift hyd. roller cam and single plane intake manifold on pump gas.
+These are what we now use on our 505, 555 and 572 bbc engines.
+They produced 762 hp with our Comp 575 lift hyd. roller cam and single plane intake manifold on a 572 pump gas build.
 We're estimating approximately 650 hp in a 496 build with the same mid size cam.
 None of the low cost bbc heads on the market have this performance that we know of.
-Fully built, ready to install.
+Fully built with premium hardware, ready to install.

 Pictured below is the intake port view.

 We certainly know where to draw the line with low end products, and we continue to eliminate parts that we once accepted but for various reasons no longer carry.
 Sometimes it's not that a particular product has had a problem that leads to its elimination; something better just comes along.
 The Bravo 335 cylinder heads are that "something better" coming along.
 Considering the price is only slightly higher than our former line of heads, this has to be the best value in a set of cylinder heads we have ever offered.
-We now use the Bravo 335 heads on all of our 496/505, 540/555, engines.
 The performance has been outstanding on every combination we have tried them on.
 In the rare event you have issues with these heads, the problem will be addressed.
-So far problems have been near non-existent.
-These heads have been on the market for some time.
-They have been used by various engine builders for some time.
+So far problems have been non-existent.

 We have complete top end hardware kits available for the Bravo 335 heads in our other listings.
 The kit has the correct head and intake gaskets, head bolts with special washers, and stainless intake bolts.
 The part number is TEK-1017-1275, or any TEK kit that has the 1275 part number in it.
 The first number is the type of head gaskets, and we have several different head gaskets that will work with the Bravo 335 heads.
 The 1275 is the intake gasket part number, and that is mandatory for use with these heads.